 “She journeyed thousands of miles fleeing persecution and torture at home only to be met with neglect and torture in this country’s for-profit human cages,” says Andrew Free, an attorney representing her family.

-The tragic tale of Roxsana Hernández Rodriguez is of course only one in a lexicon of real-life horror stories faced by LGBTQ people seeking asylum.
+Roxsana Hernández Rodriguez’s tragic tale is of course only one in a lexicon of real-life horror stories depicting asylum for LGBTQ people.
 The process is lengthy, arduous and oftentimes downright dangerous, but despite it being a gamble, for many queer people it’s their only chance at survival.